 There are a lot of different resistor types, all with their own applications, characteristics and construction.
-This page lists the different resistor types which are described on the resistor guide.
+This page lists the different resistor types which are described in the Resistor Guide.

-The fixed resistor type is the most common resistor, when people talk about a resistor they most probably mean a fixed resistor.
-The picture to the right shows an axial carbon film resistor, the most common type.
+The fixed resistor type is the most common resistor.
+When people talk about a resistor, they most likely mean a fixed resistor.
+The picture to the right shows an axial carbon film resistor, the most common type on older printed circuit boards (PCBs) that used through-hold components.
 Fixed resistors have a constant resistance value.
 Different resistor materials are used for fixed resistors.
-For all resistor types the used materials has influence on the resistor properties like the tolerance, cost and noise.
+For all resistor types the materials influence the resistor properties like the tolerance, cost and noise.
 Fixed resistors are available in axial and SMD packages.

-Thermistors are resistors of which the resistance changes significantly when temperature changes.
-Different thermistor types exist, the two most common types are the NTC and PTC thermistor.
+Thermistors are resistors of which the resistance changes significantly when the temperature changes.
 NTC thermistors decrease in resistance when the temperature rises, while PTC thermistors increase in resistance when the temperature rises.
 Thermistors are often used as temperature sensors or thermal protection devices.

 Light dependent resistors or photoresistors show a decrease in resistance when light intensity increases.
-They are often used to identify light or dark situations and are for example used to switch on street lights in the evening.
+They are often used to identify light or dark situations; for example, to switch on street lights in the evening.